P.O. BOX 401, Decatur, GA 30031

 • Artwork must fit through a standard door.

 • Video presentations are eligible, but the gallery does not offer facilities for projection.
 Any selected videos will be shown on a flat screen or computer monitor.

 * An artist entering an installation piece should be prepared to personally deliver, install, and de-install the work as needed.
 All physical requirements for installations are considered during the selection process.

-The opening reception of the Fine Arts Exhibition is Tuesday, May 22, from 5 until 7 pm, in conjunction with the Decatur Business Association monthly meeting.
-The exhibition closes with the Last Call party on Sunday, June 10, from 4 until 6 pm, which will include selected artists’ talks.
-We encourage exhibiting artists to attend both of these functions.
+Currently we are planning on in-person opening and closing events with timed attendance, social distancing and building capacity enforced.
+This will require a strict RSVP policy.
+These in-person events may be canceled if necessary due to conditions of the COVID-19 pandemic.* The opening reception of the Fine Arts Exhibition is (timing to be discussed) Tuesday, May 25, from 5 until 7 pm, in conjunction with the Decatur Business Association monthly meeting.
+The exhibition closes with the Last Call party on Sunday, June 13, from 4 until 6 pm, which will include selected artists’ talks.
+We encourage exhibiting artists to attend both of these functions if conditions allow.